rukletsov/bo/README.md

     -DCMAKE_BUILD_TYPE=Debug -DBuildTests=ON -DUsePch=OFF -DBUILD_SHARED_LIBS=ON
     -DCMAKE_BUILD_TYPE=Release -DBuildTests=ON -DUsePch=OFF -DBUILD_SHARED_LIBS=OFF

-The code has been successfully compiled with, tested and run on
+The code has been successfully built with, tested and run on

  * Ubuntu Linux with gcc, Fedora Linux with gcc.
  * Mac OS X Lion (10.7) with gcc and clang.